MrkacekVladimir/carauction/README.md

 - CarAuctionApp.Infrastructure.UnitTests = xUnit project covering unit tests for infrastructure communication
 - CarAuctionApp.Persistence.UnitTests = xUnit project covering unit tests for specific for persisting data
 - CarAuctionApp.TestUtilities = Shared library for all tests containing utility classes and helper methods

+## Goals for future

+- Add authentication
+- Add a chat bot for car recommendation, use LangChain to connect LLM to our database
+- Add analytics application which subscribes to RabbitMQ, gets the data, aggregates them and displays them via graphs and reports